Metapattern/metapattern.github.io/remedy/remedy.md

 #### Lead a revolution ####
 *(through the power of storytelling)*

 We will champion human-centered healthcare, driecting the difinitive short film that reveals and crystallizes the revolution that's already taking place.
 Our story moves between single patient and doctor stories.
-It reveals the differences in user experience between the way things were and the way the will be.
+It reveals the differences in human experience between the way things were and the way they will be.
 The story will speak to the individual, to industry as a whole, and to the broad economic reform underway.

 <!-- .slide: data-background="lib/img/elder.jpg" class="white" -->